martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *cleaning of the selection (check with rules above)* *full details of the steps are in Annex 2*

+The process of selection itself starting form the database retrieved from chapter 3 and details of each decision which characters should be part of the final set and why is available as Annex 2.
+Following section describes the final set only.

 ##### Identified set of primary characters
-*based on the principles, following characters compose the final set of primary characters* *LARGE TABLE OF CHARACTERS WITH FORMULAS, ignore definitions* *conclude primary characters*
+Based on the principles described in the section above, following morphometric characters compose the final set of primary characters.
+For detailed description of each character and its implementation please refer to the original reference and to the documentation and code of momepy.

+*LARGE TABLE OF CHARACTERS WITH FORMULAS AND REFERENCES*

+The final set is 74 morphometric characters spanning across the subsets of relational model and covering all categories, even though not equally.[^The balance across categories within the specific set is not required as different categories offer different information relevant for different purposes.]
+The set is non-overlapping and does not contain logically correlated characters.
+As such, it should provide unbiased and non-skewed description of each of the elements.

 #### Contextualised characters
-*primary characters could be abrupt and do not necessarily capture patterns as they are* *To follow the principles of DHC recognition, most of the characters tested above has to be expressed using their contextualised versions*
+Looking at the primary characters and their spatial distribution, they could be really abrupt and do not necessarily capture urban patterns as they are (even though all capture some patterns as per spatial autocorrelation).
+Two illustrations of such an abrupt change and the weak pattern description are XXX (fig) and YYY (fig).
+[TODO: ADD EXAMPLES AND THEIR DESCRIPTION]

-*That is calculation of central tendency and diversity characters for each one of them within 3 topological steps on MT.
-These characters will then be used within clustering algorithm itself.*
+To become useful for pattern detection within DHC recognition model, most of the characters defined above has to be expressed using their contextualised versions. *Context* here is defined as neighbourhood of each tessellation cell within 3 topological steps on MT.
+That covers approximately 40 nearest neighbours (median 40, standard deviation ~13.4 based on Prague) providing balance between the spatial extent large enough to capture a pattern and at the same time small enough not to over-smooth boundaries between different patterns (see Annex XXX for sectional diagram analysis).
+Contextualised character is then capturing a central tendency or a distribution of a primary character within a set context.

+Within this method, four types of contextualised characters are proposed.
+One capturing a local central tendency and three capturing the various kinds of diversity of values within the context.
+For each of the primary characters, each of the contextualised is then calculated and then used within clustering algorithm itself.
+The resulting set of used characters is then composed of 4 times 74 characters, giving 296 individual contextualised characters.

 ##### Local central tendency
 *central tendency is, local central tendency is …*